Earl Sweatshirt: 2016–2019: Some Rap Songs, Feet of Clay, and departure from Columbia Records

-On January 25, 2016, Kgositsile released three new tracks on SoundCloud, "Wind in My Sails", produced by The Alchemist, "Bary", and "Skrt Skrt", produced under his alias “randomblackdude”.
-"Wind in My Sails" contains samples from Captain Murphy's song, "Children of the Atom", and vocal samples from Gene McDaniels's song, "The Parasite (For Buffy)".
-"Bary" contains vocal samples from Kanye West's song, "Barry Bonds".
-"Skrt Skrt" contains vocal samples from 21 Savage's song, "Skrrt Skrrt".
-On March 4, 2016, Kgositsile was featured on Samiyam's 4th album, Animals Have Feelings.
+On January 25, 2016, Kgositsile released three tracks on SoundCloud, "Wind in My Sails", produced by The Alchemist, "Bary", and "Skrt Skrt", produced under his alias randomblackdude.
+"Wind in My Sails" contains samples from Captain Murphy's song "Children of the Atom", and vocal samples from Gene McDaniels's song "The Parasite (For Buffy)".
+"Bary" contains vocal samples from Kanye West's song "Barry Bonds".
+"Skrt Skrt" contains vocal samples from 21 Savage's song "Skrrt Skrrt".
+On March 4, 2016, Kgositsile was featured on Samiyam's fourth album Animals Have Feelings.
 The song, "Mirror", was originally meant for I Don't Like Shit, I Don't Go Outside.
-According to Kgositsile, the song wasn't included since "the tracklist got fucked up".
+According to Kgositsile, the song was not included since "the tracklist got fucked up".
 The music video for "Mirror" was released on June 21, 2016.
 On August 1, 2016, an instrumental track called "Pelicula" was posted on Apple Music.
 On August 17, 2016, Kgositsile was featured on Adult Swim Singles Program 2016 on the track "Balance", produced by Knxwledge.
-On September 4, a new track called "Death Whistles" was released on Earl's and Knxwledge's livestream show, Red Bull Music Academy, produced by King Krule.
+On September 4, a track called "Death Whistles" was released on Earl's and Knxwledge's livestream show, Red Bull Music Academy, produced by King Krule.

-On September 21, 2018, frequent collaborator The Alchemist released the track listing to his EP, Bread, which contains the track "E. Coli", featuring Earl Sweatshirt.
-On November 2, 2018, frequent collaborator Vince Staples released his album, FM!, featuring the track "New earlsweatshirt – Interlude" containing a 20-second verse from Earl.
-Vince later said "Earl is back" and that "his album coming soon" on his Beats 1 show 'Ramona Radio'.
+On September 21, 2018, frequent collaborator The Alchemist released the track listing to his EP Bread, which contains the track "E. Coli", featuring Earl Sweatshirt.
+On November 2, 2018, frequent collaborator Vince Staples released his album FM!, featuring the track "New earlsweatshirt – Interlude" containing a 20-second verse from Kgositsile.
+Vince said "Earl is back" and that "his album coming soon" on his Beats 1 show 'Ramona Radio'.

-On November 7, 2018, Kgositsile teased the release of new music on social media in a video clip captioned, "NOWHERE2GO TOMORROW MORNING TAP IN."
+On November 7, 2018, Kgositsile teased the release of new music on social media in a video clip captioned "nowhere2go tomorrow morning tap in."
 The single "Nowhere2go" was released on November 8, 2018, and received positive reception.
 On November 20, 2018, he released the single "The Mint", and announced his third studio album, Some Rap Songs, which he slated for a November 30, 2018, release.
 According to Kgositsile, Some Rap Songs was intended to be themed around his father's death.

-On November 30, 2018, Kgositsile released Some Rap Songs to widespread critical acclaim.
+On November 30, 2018, Kgositsile released Some Rap Songs to critical acclaim.
 In January 2019, he said that Some Rap Songs would be his last album with Columbia Records, and that he was "excited to be free because then [he] can do riskier shit".

 In May 2019, Kgositsile appeared in a song with Zelooperz titled "Easter Sunday".
 On November 1, 2019, Kgositsile released his EP Feet of Clay.
 A deluxe version of Feet of Clay, which included two bonus tracks, was released the following June.